paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-155-acceptance-of-gifts-and-services.md

 In subsection (d), the words “or any part thereof deposited in the Treasury pursuant to [section 150r of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section150r&num=0&edition=prelim)” are omitted as surplusage.

 #### Amendments
+2024—Subsec. (a)(2)(A).
+Pub.
+L. 118–159 inserted “or a professional military education institution” after “museum program” in two places.

 2021—Subsec. (e).
 Pub.
 L. 116–283, § 2821(a)(1), struck out “Real” before “Property” in heading.

 Subsec. (e)(1).
 Pub.
 L. 116–283, § 2821(b)(1), substituted “an eligible entity” for “the United States Military Academy, the Naval Academy, the Air Force Academy, or the Coast Guard Academy”.